nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/sp90fj8rhvc.md

 ```
-import numpy as np # this allows you to type 'np'
+import numpy as np # this allows you to type 'np' ins
 ```